Fanshawe College: History

 In 2014, Fanshawe announced that it would purchase the building of the recently closed Kingsmill's Department Store for expansion of its downtown London campus with a request for an additional grant of $10 million from City Council.
 The request proved politically contentious in a municipal election year with it being initially refused by Council following a tie vote on July 29.
 However, after the local organization, Downtown London, put up $1 million in support of this initiative, London City Council narrowly voted to approve the remainder of the funding after minor additional contract changes in its favor.

 In September 2014, Fanshawe College established its School of Public Safety, to provide public safety programs.
 In June 2016, Fanshawe opened its Canadian Centre for Product Validation (CCPV), a 25000 sqft testing facility.

 On April 27, 2015, the family of Don Smith, co-founder of EllisDon, announced the School of Building Technology would be renamed the Donald J. Smith School of Building Technology in his honor.
 Don was the first recipient of a Fanshawe College honorary diploma in 1992.
 In 2008, Fanshawe presented his wife, Joan, with an honorary diploma.

 In 2018, Fanshawe established its fifth school, the School of Digital and Performing Arts, offering creative programs previously offered by the School of Contemporary Media and School of Design.
 130 Dundas Street opened in September 2018.
 The new building is home to 1,600 students from the School of Information Technology and the School of Tourism, Hospitality and Culinary Arts.

-In 2021 several international students learned their acceptance letters from Fanshawe were fake.
-These students face deportation from Canada.
-The college announced they were seeking to grow international student enrolment a further 50% by 2025.

 In 2022 ILAC International College announced they would begin offering Fanshawe programs.